One of the biggest problems in gambling is that people convince themselves that their winning streaks were more than just pure chance.

 I know for a fact that 5-10% is a realistic expectation to have on a betting strategy, and I would be very pleased if I achieved this on the Mug Bets.

-Using the Betfair Exchange helps, because i’m getting the best deal on odds.
+Using the Betfair Exchange provides protection, because I’m getting the best deal on odds.
+But arguably I’m going to struggle to actually beat the market.

 Over time the ROI % will converge to where it really belongs.
 It’s like a casino with a fixed house edge on Roulette.
 The house doesn’t always win on every spin, but over time their % advantage reveals itself in their profits.
 It’s inescapable.